Epilepsy of Infancy with Migrating Focal Seizures

 - It equally affects boys and girls.

-- These seizures move from one lobe of the brain to another and from one brain hemisphere to another.
+- Characteristically, seizures move from one lobe of the brain to another and from one brain hemisphere to another, although this spread may only be evident if an EEG is done during seizures.

 - Though seizures may be infrequent at onset, they quickly evolve into frequent daily and prolonged seizures with status epilepticus.
 Status epilepticus is common in this type of epilepsy syndrome.